Find synonyms Find exact match

 ●We recommend that patients known to have cirrhosis who present with acute upper GI bleeding receive antibiotics, preferably before endoscopy (Grade 1A).
 (See "General principles of the management of variceal hemorrhage", section on 'Infection and use of prophylactic antibiotics'.)

 ●We recommend upper endoscopy for the evaluation and management of clinically significant (ie, more than a scant amount of blood) acute upper GI bleeding (Grade 1A).
 Additional diagnostic tests may be required in specific circumstances.
+Algorithms providing an overview of the diagnostic approach to patients with suspected upper gastrointestinal bleeding are provided (algorithm 1 and algorithm 2).
 (See 'Diagnostic studies' above.)

 ●The treatment of patients with upper GI bleeding due to various causes is discussed separately.
-(See "Overview of the treatment of bleeding peptic ulcers" and "Contact thermal devices for the treatment of bleeding peptic ulcers" and "Management of acute variceal hemorrhage".)
+(See "Overview of the treatment of bleeding peptic ulcers" and "Contact thermal devices for the treatment of bleeding peptic ulcers" and "Methods to achieve hemostasis in patients with acute variceal hemorrhage".)

 All topics are updated as new information becomes available.
 Our peer review process typically takes one to six weeks depending on the issue.